Layer7-Community/Utilities/FindAssertions-GraphmanUtility/README.md

 - **Solution**: Verify the search results file contains items with `exists: true`
 - Check that you're using the correct results file for the assertion you searched

+**Issue**: "No assertion found to replace" even though Search found the assertion
+- **Root cause (now fixed)**: This occurred when the gateway was configured with `policyCodeFormat: "json"`, storing the policy as a JSON string under `policy.json` instead of a parsed object under `policy.code`.
+The replacement script previously only handled `policy.code`.
+- **Resolution**: Upgrade to the current version of `ReplaceAssertions.js`, which handles both `policy.code` and `policy.json` automatically — no Graphman configuration change is needed.

 **Issue**: Replacement not working
-- **Solution**: Verify the searchAssertion parameter matches exactly what was searched
+- **Solution**: Verify the `searchAssertion` parameter matches exactly what was searched (case-sensitive)
 - Check that bundle files contain the assertion (may need to re-export if source changed)
+- Ensure you are running the current version of `ReplaceAssertions.js` (v2.0+) which supports both policy code formats

 ### replaceServer.js